How to Sharpen Lawn Mower Blades

 Clean the blade with a scraper and assess its condition.
 If rocks, branches, and other debris have inflicted deep nicks, you’ll want to replace it.
 Otherwise, gather the tools you need to sharpen it manually or mechanically.

-• A faster technique involves a power drill with a sharpening stone attachment.
+- How to sharpen lawn mower blades with a power drill: A faster technique involves a power drill with a sharpening stone attachment.
 Clamp the blade—cutting side up—in a vise.
 Secure the sharpening stone in the drill; the stone’s plastic guide should rest against the rear of the blade to ensure the proper cutting angle.
 Put on safety glasses, turn on the drill, and move the stone from the center of the blade to the tip.

-• The fastest way to sharpen the blade is with a bench grinder.
+- How to sharpen lawn mower blades with a grinder: The fastest way to sharpen the blade is with a bench grinder.
 With this method, you’ll need to be careful not to oversharpen the blade or remove too much metal.
 Oversharpening creates a thin edge, which is easy to damage, and removing too much metal shortens the life of the blade.
 Hold the blade perpendicular to the rotating wheel as you move it along the cutting edge at the angle of the existing bevel.
 This throws sparks, so be sure to wear safety glasses.
 If the blade gets too hot, dip it in a bucket of water to cool it.